Bright-Shard/boml/README.md

 A dependency-free, (almost) zero-copy TOML parser for Rust.

-This crate is WIP.
-The current goal is to be able to parse `Cargo.toml` files, which is almost complete (see the todo below).

 # Status/To-Do

 The time types (date, time, date-time) aren't of importance to BOML since the